mikey2020/day-one/README.md

 # day-one
 Day one tasks

-Please 'npm test' to run all tests
+use 'npm test' to run all tests